-In the late 1950’s Canada Mortgage and Housing Corporation (CMHC) made the decision that lumber should be grade marked under a nationally organized system to protect home buyers by providing a further assurance of quality in the homes constructed under CMHC requirements.
+In the late 1950’s Canada Mortgage and Housing Corporation (CMHC) and The United States Federal Housing Authority (USFHA) decided that lumber should be grade marked under a nationally organized system to protect home buyers by providing a further assurance of quality in the homes constructed under CMHC and USFHA requirements.

 - control the identification and certification of lumber

 - review an approve grading rules and product standards related to grading agencies

 - promote acceptance of the Canadian lumber grading system in foreign markets

 The CLSAB is overseen by a Board of Directors carefully chosen to provide a balance of lumber producers, lumber users, standards bodies, research organizations, financial institutions, and government.

 Its work is recognized and relied upon by government and standards agencies in Canada and overseas, and referenced in the National and Provincial Building Codes across Canada.

 Lumber grading in Canada is an all-encompassing system which includes:

 - training and supervision of graders